davidemerson/nnix.com/content/reading/The_Matter_With_Things_Our_Brains_Our_Delusions_and_the_Unmaking_of_the_World.md

   rating = ["4"]
 +++

 Too long.
 Otherwise, a brilliant book.
 You might skim parts of it, his argument could’ve occupied about 1/4th this much space, but it’s brilliantly researched, well written, and extremely insightful.
-Highly recommended work.&nbsp;
+Highly recommended work.